utdata/rwd-mastery-assignments/census-county-populations/rubric-gs.md

 > You might review the [Google Sheets tutorial](https://multimedia.journalism.berkeley.edu/tutorials/spreadsheets/) by Berkeley for concepts on importing, creating formulas, etc.

-> In addition, [this screencast](https://drive.google.com/open?id=1wJEJH71tPgLu0r7Uvz7iwElXhlALnuGX) shows the first few steps for reference.
+> In addition, [this screencast](https://drive.google.com/open?id=1wJEJH71tPgLu0r7Uvz7iwElXhlALnuGX) shows the first few steps for reference, including how to import, create new columns and do the formulas.

 ## Download the data